 Due to the presence of multiple tech behemoths that foster advancement in a wide range of disciplines, South Korea is without a doubt one of the most developed and industrialized nations in the world.
 Because of their eagerness to learn from an early age, Koreans rank among the top OECD nations in reading literacy, mathematics, and science.
 South Korea also has the most well educated labour force in the developed world thanks to its desire for learning.
 The nation topped the Bloomberg Innovation Index’s list of the most innovative nations from 2014 to 2019.
-Cancer treatment in South-Korea is considered to be with at par with the best cancer hospitals in the world.
+Advanced cancer treatment in South-Korea is considered to be with at par with the best cancer hospitals in the world.
 Top cancer hospitals in South-Korea uses latest technology and drugs to treat advanced and recurring cancer cases.

 South Korea is also the home of cutting-edge medicine in addition to tech behemoths.
 South Korea provides highly affordable first-world therapies for conditions like cancer, heart and vascular disease, and organ transplants.
 Additionally, the medical industry in South Korea is renowned for providing excellent services in other fields like plastic surgery and dentistry.